garden-io/garden/docs/reference/module-types/kubernetes.md

 # guide](https://github.com/garden-io/garden/blob/main/docs/guides/running-service-in-local-mode.md) for more
 # information.
 localMode:
-  # The working port of the local application.
+  # The reverse port-forwards configuration for the local application.
-  localPort:
+  ports:
+    - # The local port to be used for reverse port-forward.
+      local:

+      # The remote port to be used for reverse port-forward.
+      remote:

   # The command to run the local application.
 If not present, then the local application should be started manually.
   command: